aheckmann/gridfs-stream/Readme.md

     filename: 'my_file.txt', // a filename
     mode: 'w', // w, w+ or r, see [GridStore](http://mongodb.github.com/node-mongodb-native/api-generated/gridstore.html)

-    //any other options from the GridStore may be passed to, e.g.:
+    //any other options from the GridStore may be passed too, e.g.:

     chunk_size: 1024,
     content_type: 'plain/text',
     root: 'my_collection',
     metadata: {
         ...